Reasons To Strive For Financial Independence And What It Feels Like

 He was in shock at the confrontation, probably because nobody had ever stood up to him before.
 Immediately, he apologized and said he was out of line.
 He realized he could not afford to damage his reputation because he was a professional tennis teacher.
 Tennis was just my hobby, but to him, tennis was his livelihood.

-Online, you see mobs form all the time because individuals are too afraid to stand up for themselves.
-For the sake of mob protection, individuals will give up their beliefs.
-It's sad.
+Online, you see mobs form all the time because individuals are too afraid to stand up for themselves or think independently.
+For the sake of mob protection, individuals will dilute their beliefs.
+It's sad to witness.

 9) You care less about what other people think.